tfius/scaffold-eth/SwarmMail README.md

 - `numSubRequests`: Number of subscription requests made by the user.
 - `numSubItems`: Number of subscription items owned by the user.
 - `numActiveBids`: Number of active bids made by the user on other users' listed subscriptions.

-# Marketplace implementation
-The following code defines a smart contract that implements a marketplace for subscriptions.
-It includes several functions for setting and getting the subscription fees, enabling and listing subscriptions, and bidding on them.

 ### Constants:
 - `FEE_PRECISION` with a value of 1e5
 - `marketFee` with a value of 1000